symbeon-labs/vireon/README.md

 ## 🔥 Core Capabilities

 ### 🌐 1.
 Universal MCP Ecosystem (Model Context Protocol)

 VIREON implements the **Model Context Protocol** natively, allowing it to act as a central hub for any MCP-compliant agent (Claude, IDEs, etc).

-*   **Unified Context:** Share knowledge between agents instantly.
+- **Unified Context:** Share knowledge between agents instantly.
-*   **Tool Bridging:** Let Claude use tools defined in your VS Code extension.
+- **Tool Bridging:** Let Claude use tools defined in your VS Code extension.

 ### 🚀 2.
 Hybrid Architecture (Rust + Python)

 Built for speed, styled for flexibility.

-*   **Rust Core:** Handles the heavy lifting—sub-50ms latency for rule enforcement and context switching.
+- **Rust Core:** Handles the heavy lifting—sub-50ms latency for rule enforcement and context switching.
-*   **Python Interface:** Easy adoption for DS/ML teams to write custom logic.
+- **Python Interface:** Easy adoption for DS/ML teams to write custom logic.

 ### 🧠 3.
-Consciousness Engine & Self-Correction
+Consciousness Engine and Self-Correction

 VIREON doesn't just route messages; it *understands* them.

-*   **Symbiotic Loop:** Monitors agent outputs for quality and consistency.
+- **Symbiotic Loop:** Monitors agent outputs for quality and consistency.
-*   **Adaptive Governance:** If an agent hallucinates, VIREON detects it and enforces strict context boundaries.
+- **Adaptive Governance:** If an agent hallucinates, VIREON detects it and enforces strict context boundaries.

 ---